joonanlab/joonanlab.github.io/team/soowhee.md

 ### Publications
 - Sex-difference in autism spectrum disorder, in preparation
+- Risk variants could inform early neurodevelopmental outcome in children with developmental disabilities, Journal of Autism and Developmental Disorders (2022)
 - Ferroptosis-related genes in neurodevelopment and central nervous system, Biology (2021)